 Who is the Lord that We Should Obey Him?

 Pharaoh asks the question for the ages, “Who is the Lord, that I should obey him?”
-(Ex 5:2) Characteristic of the Lord, He does not respond directly, but the answer comes with the unfolding of the ten plagues.
-Each plague is a response to Pharaoh’s question; each is more severe than the previous one.
+[Ex 5:2] Characteristic of the Lord, He does not respond directly; the answer comes with the unfolding of the ten plagues.
+Each plague is a response to Pharaoh’s question, and each is more severe than the previous one.

-As the plagues unfold, the stakes get higher.
-The Lord has demonstrated himself to Pharaoh through the first nine plagues, yet Pharaoh still refuses to believe the Lord should be obeyed.
+As the plagues unfolded, the stakes got higher.
+The Lord demonstrated himself to Pharaoh through the first nine plagues, yet Pharaoh refused to believe the Lord should be obeyed.

-After the thick darkness of the ninth plague that affected the Egyptians but not the camp of Israel, the Lord, through Moses, raises the stakes.
-He requires that Pharaoh himself provide animals for the Israelites’ sacrifices as well their own; “You must also let us have sacrifices and burnt offerings, that we may sacrifice to the Lord our God.
+After the thick darkness of the ninth plague that affected the Egyptians but not the camp of Israel, the Lord, through Moses, raised the stakes.
+He required that Pharaoh himself provide animals for the Israelites’ sacrifices; “You must also let us have sacrifices and burnt offerings, that we may sacrifice to the Lord our God.
 Our livestock also must go with us; not a hoof shall be left behind.”
-(Ex 10:25-26)
+[Ex 10:25-26]

-As Pharaoh experienced more with the Lord, more was required of him.
+With each experience Pharaoh had with the Lord, more was required of him.
 Today, our lives are a response to the question, “Who is the Lord, that I should obey Him?”
-We can choose to keep our time, talent and treasure or spend it for Him.
+We can choose to keep our time, talent and treasure for ourselves or spend it for Him.

-As we have more experience with the Lord, more is required of us.
+As we have more experiences with the Lord, more will be required of us.
 Jesus teaches in Luke 12:48, “Everyone to whom much is given, of him will much be required …” We are called to respond in radical ways to the Lord’s work in our lives.
 Start your response here.